personal photo of Vincent Mousseau, MSc

 Description:

-The Laurent-McCutcheon scholarship is an excellence scholarship for master’s students whose research subject is the realities of people of sexual diversity and the plurality of gender identities and expressions (LGBTQ2+).
+The Laurent McCutcheon scholarship is an excellence scholarship for master’s students whose research subject is the realities of people of sexual diversity and the plurality of gender identities and expressions (LGBTQ2+).

 • Joseph-Armand Bombardier Canada Graduate Scholarship